Amruth22/voice-agent/README.md

 ## Troubleshooting

+### Python Version Issues

+This application is configured to use Python 3.12 via the `.python-version` file.
+If you encounter Python version issues:

+1. Make sure the `.python-version` file exists and contains only `3.12`
+2. Ensure there is no `runtime.txt` file in your repository
+3. Check Heroku logs for any Python version related errors

 ### PyAudio Issues

 The application has been configured with a fallback mechanism for PyAudio, so it should work even if PyAudio is not available.
 The app will automatically detect if PyAudio is missing and will switch to text-only mode.